usaid-cs/yesterday-i-learned/random.md

 1. Robusta beans have twice as much caffeine per unit weight than arabica beans.
 1. [If you don't die during a term life insurance policy, then you lose all the money you put into it.](https://www.quotacy.com/what-happens-if-i-dont-die-while-my-policy-is-inforce/) The money then goes to the people who do die.
 1. Coin collectors collect atoms.
 They don't want you to restore a coin.
 They just want the exact atoms to remain.
-1. Among Ottawa and Hamilton, Toronto actually has the fewest monumental road design fuckups per capita.
+1. Among Ottawa and Hamilton, Toronto has the fewest monumental road design fuckups per capita.
 1. "All rights reserved" is by default.
 You don't need to mention it.
 1. Normal smartphones give you a "cardboard VR vision" of 8:9 at best.
 Therefore, no matter how good VR goggles are, they are essentially useless at this point.
 1. [Wikipedia doesn't *need* your donations.](https://en.wikipedia.org/wiki/Wikipedia:Wikipedia_Signpost/2017-02-27/Op-ed) They want your donations because their team is growing exponentially in size, for no real good reason to hire.
 Jimmy also wanted a private jet (possibly unrelated).